rehanvdm/cdk-express-pipeline-github-diff/README.md

 </details>

-### Advance - Multiple Cloud Assemblies
+### Advanced - Multiple Cloud Assemblies

 You might want to do multiple diffs per environment on a single PR.
 For example, doing both `dev` and `prod` diffs on the PR to `main` enables catching issues on `prod` early, before the code is merged to `main`.
 This can be done by generating Cloud Assemblies with `cdk synth --output ASSEMBLY_DIR` for each environment and then using their output directories in the action.

 This example does a `**` diff to keep it brief, but you can also do the diffs in parallel using the matrix strategy as shown above.

 <details>
 <summary> Click for Workflow YAML </summary>